-Stephen I. Schwartz is the editor of the Nonproliferation Review, the journal of the James Martin Center for Nonproliferation Studies.
+Stephen I. Schwartz was the former editor of the Nonproliferation Review, the journal of the James Martin Center for Nonproliferation Studies.
 He is the author, most recently, of Nuclear Security Spending: Assessing Costs, Examining Priorities (Carnegie Endowment for International Peace, 2009).

 Before joining Brookings, Mr. Schwartz was the Washington representative for the Alliance for Nuclear Accountability—a national network of more than thirty organizations addressing nuclear weapons production and environment, health, and safety issues surrounding the Department of Energy’s nuclear weapons complex—and the first legislative director for nuclear campaigns at Greenpeace USA.